UNICEFECAR/USupport-entry-bundle/docs/ui-usage-manuals/mobile.md

 Dear colleagues,

-This guide will introduce the Client Interface available on the USupport mobile app.
+This guide will introduce the Client Interface available on the uSupport mobile app.
 It is a central feature that provides users with access to valuable psychological resources, meticulously crafted by experts, and enables them to connect with mental health service providers for one-on-one sessions to enhance their overall mental well-being.

 ### What is the Mobile app? <a href="#ole_link2" id="ole_link2"></a>

-The USupport project provides a custom-built mobile application for iOS and Android devices, called the mobile application, which is designed for users seeking reliable psychological support.
+The uSupport project provides a custom-built mobile application for iOS and Android devices, called the mobile application, which is designed for users seeking reliable psychological support.

 The mobile app offers an easy-to-use interface that allows users to access a wide range of psychological resources and engage in one-to-one online consultations with professional service providers to improve their mental health.